-Several years have passed, and I miss my son every day.
-People often ask me how I’m still standing.
+Many years have passed, and I think of and miss my son every single day of my life.
+People ask me how I’ve managed.
 They can’t imagine a worse thing happening to a parent.
-And that may be true.
-But somehow, I’ve managed to go from being a mother whose heart has been ripped from her, leaving a jagged, gaping hole…to being a functioning, contributing, relatively happy human.
+But I’ve gone from being a mother whose heart was ripped from her…to being a woman who functions, contributes, leads a life with purpose, and is a relatively happy human!

-In the first year or two after my son died, I was often asked if my life was getting “back to normal.”
-I’d cringe every time I heard that phrase: back to normal, as if life was ever going to get “back to normal”!
-Didn’t people understand what I’d lost and how nothing was the same?
+During the initial years after my son’s death, I was often asked if my life was “getting back to normal.”
+I’d cringe every time I heard that phrase: back to normal, as if that was even possible.
+Did people not understand what I’d lost and how nothing would ever be the same?

-The truth is, there was something that I didn’t quite yet understand: that “normal” is a moving target, that “normal” changes as life unfolds before us, which – by the way – makes a new normal possible.
-And one day I realized I wanted to explore the possibility of my new normal, because I could not bear one more day of hideous pain defining my life.
-“Enough already,” my Inner Self whispered, gently and gradually moving me into a different head and heart space.
+The truth is, there was something that I didn’t understand: that “normal” is a moving target, that what we deem “normal” changes as life unfolds.
+One day I realized I wanted to explore the possibility of my New Normal, because I could not bear one more day of hideous pain defining my life.
+“Enough already,” my Inner Self gently whispered.

 I’m living proof there IS life after loss.
 Even traumatic, tragic loss.
 And trust me; I’m no one special.
-I don’t mean that in a self-deprecating way.
-What I mean is that re-engaging with life after loss is possible for everyone, for anyone.
+Re-engaging with life after loss is possible for everyone, for anyone!

 - the death of a loved one (a child, spouse, parent, even a pet!);

-- an illness that is either terminal or life-altering (I am also a cancer survivor);
+- an illness that is either terminal or life-altering;

 - the destruction of one’s home (fire, earthquake, flood);

-- the loss of a meaningful relationship due to a breakup or divorce (I can check this one off as well).
+- the loss of a meaningful relationship due to a breakup or divorce;